knpuniversity/symfony2-rest/knpu/episode1/post-to-create.md

 php app/console server:start
 ```

 Hey, it's Code Battles!
-This is the same project we built in Silex for the
+This is the same awesome project we built in Silex
-other REST series.
-It already has a web interface - we're going to build
+for the other REST series.
+It already has a slick web interface - ao we're
-the API.
-To login, make sure you have a database with some fixtures:
+going to build the API.
+To make sure we can login, let's create the database
+and load the fixtures:

 ```bash
 php app/console doctrine:database:create